20 Health Benefits of Avocado Backed By Research

 Proteins play a huge part in cell development, so ensure you’re doing your part to support healthy cell development by getting in your avocados.

 Your cardiovascular health has a lot to do with your body’s potassium levels.

 Potassium plays a part in both the contraction and release of the heart muscle and it ensures healthy blood flow throughout your body.

-The fact that avocado is such a good source of potassium makes it a great food for improved heart health.
+Avocado is a good source of potassium.
+And it makes it a great food to improve hearth health.

 Maintaining a healthy inflammation response also assists your heart health.